ericbrisrubio/iot-in-action/README.md

 IOT platform project to control DIY smart home devices

-Jenkins Multibranch pipeline is being setup for this repo
+Jenkins Multibranch pipeline is being setup for this repo.